 Strabismus (also called squint, cross-eye, lazy eye, or wandering eye) is an intermittent or constant misalignment of an eye so that its line of vision is not pointed at the same object as the other eye.
 If untreated, strabismus can cause amblyopia (a decrease in vision) and permanent loss of vision.
-Strabismus is treated with correction of any refractive error, a patch to equalize vision, and, in some cases, surgery.
+Treatment of strabismus includes correction of any refractive error, a patch or eye drops to treat amblyopia, and, in some cases, surgery.

-Phoria is a tendency for misalignment of the eyes.
-The tendency is a minor defect that is easily corrected by the brain to maintain apparent alignment of the eyes and allow fusion of the images from both eyes.
-Thus, phorias usually do not cause symptoms and do not need treatment unless they are large and decompensate, producing double vision.
+A phoria is an unseen, minor misalignment of the eyes.
+This misalignment is easily corrected by the brain to maintain apparent alignment of the eyes and allow fusion of the images from both eyes.
+Thus, phorias usually do not cause symptoms and do not need treatment unless they are large and decompensate, causing double vision.

-Tropia is a constant, visible deviation or misalignment of the eyes.
+A tropia is a constant, visible deviation or misalignment of one eye or both eyes.
 An intermittent eye deviation that is frequent and poorly controlled by the brain is termed intermittent tropia.

 Children should be examined periodically to measure vision and to detect strabismus starting at a few months of age.
 To examine an infant, a doctor shines a light into the eyes to see whether the light reflects back from the same location on each pupil.

 Older children can be examined more thoroughly.
 Children may be asked to recognize objects or letters with one eye covered and to participate in tests to assess alignment of the eyes.
-All children with strabismus require examination by an eye doctor (ophthalmologist or optometrist).
+All children with strabismus require examination by an eye doctor (ophthalmologist).

 Doctors may do imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI), of the brain or spinal cord in children with cranial nerve palsies.